 Agoraphobia: definition, causes, symptoms, and treatments

-Agoraphobia is a type of anxiety disorder characterized by intense and overwhelming fear or avoiding situations or places that cause feelings of helplessness, embarrassment, or being trapped.
 People develop agoraphobic behaviors when they are facing a feared situation or when they expect it.
 Agoraphobia manifests itself differently from one person to another.
-People usually have a fear of going outside or develop a fear of crowds and fear of environment.
+People usually have a fear of going outside or develop a fear of crowds and fear of the environment.

 Causes of agoraphobia are multiple factors such as depression, other phobias such as claustrophobia, other anxiety conditions such as generalized anxiety disorder, sexual or physical abuse, substance abuse, and a family history of agoraphobia.